 To make sure that the website is really verified, you should click on that lock and see if the connection is encrypted.
-You can also see all the certificate details like this:
+You can also see all the certificate details next:

-That’s how do you know if a website is secure.
+That’s how you know if a website is secure.
 As you can see, the certificate is valid and delivered from one of the trusted sources which is Verisign.
 Now, you’ve just verified one single thing, find the next.